stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 field of study.
 In consideration of its importance, we will spend a significant amount of time learning how to use our library effectively.

+## Student Survey

+{{< hint info >}}
+Teaching and learning during a pandemic presents unique challenges.
+We may not all be in the same location or timezone.
+And we may face difficult situations that prevent us from concentrating on our work and personal growth.
+It would help me if I knew a bit about your current situation as we begin our term together.

+<i class="fas fa-star-of-life"></i> Please complete [this brief survey](https://forms.gle/eSB5NPfxrxoroNfe6) about your current situation and location as soon as possible.

+{{< /hint >}}

 ## Required Texts